 Short-term TEFL jobs and summer TEFL jobs [updated for 2023]

 Many jobs teaching English abroad require a year-long contract, or sometimes longer.
-Most of the time, if you are going to move to another country, you’ll want to stay for at least a year because of the costs of processing your work permit and/or visa.
+Most of the time, if you are going to move to another country, schools will want to stay for at least a year because of the costs of processing your work permit and/or visa.
 However, we’ve all been in those situations where we want or need temporary work – just a short-term job teaching English abroad.
 There are many different options for this, from

 Teaching English for Westgate Japan

 Westgate Japan require you to have an undergraduate degree and a TEFL certificate or teaching qualification, although if you have significant teaching experience, it seems that they will waive this.

 We know a few people who have taught English on the Westgate Japan programs and liked it, but until we get one of them to blog about it for us, This Open Road and Gone Seoul Searching have written lots of blogs about it.

 Teaching English for one semester in Thailand

-Although schools might prefer to employ a teacher for a full academic year, there are plenty of short-term TEFL jobs available in both China and Thailand – for one semester.
+Although schools might prefer to employ a teacher for a full academic year, there are plenty of short-term TEFL jobs available in Thailand – for one semester.
 In Thailand, the school semester runs from April to October, and October to March, so they are around five months each.
-China follows a more traditional semester system of September to January/February (depending on when Spring Festival (otherwise known as Chinese New Year) is, and then from February/March to June/July.